Kōriyama

 Kōriyama (郡山市, Kōriyama-shi) is a city in Fukushima Prefecture, Japan.
-As of 1 August 2023, the city has an estimated population of 322,996 people in 141760 households, and a population density of 430 persons per km2.
+As of 1 August 2023, the city had an estimated population of 321,938 people in 141760 households, and a population density of 425 persons per km2.
 The total area of the city is 757.20 sqkm.
 Kōriyama is designated as a core city and functions as a commercial center for Fukushima Prefecture.
 Kōriyama is the third largest conurbation in the Tōhoku region.